hustxiaoc/gulp-minify/README.md

 ## Options
 - `ext`
-    An object that specifies output source and minified file extensions.
+    An object that specifies output src and minified file extensions.

 	- `source`